zeromq/pyczmq/README.md

 Functionality is also encapsulated in a number of optional helper classes to make a more "object oriented" API, if you're into that kind of thing.
-Types included are 'Context', 'Socket', 'Loop' and 'Beacon'.
+Types included are 'Context', 'Socket', 'Frame', 'Msg', 'Loop' and 'Beacon'.
 These classes also try to quack more pythonically than the underlying function api and some of the ownership issues are (hopefully) hidden.
+For example:

+    ctx = Context()
+    pub = ctx.socket('PUB')
+    sub = ctx.socket('SUB')
+    sub.set_subscribe('')
+    pub.bind('inproc://zoop')
+    sub.connect('inproc://zoop')
+    pub.send('foo')
+    sub.poll(1)
+    assert sub.recv() == 'foo'

+The object wrappers come at the expense of extra objects and function calls to construct the facade.
+This is probably not an issue for most applications.